Non-Dilutive Funding for Startups: Guide for UK Founders

 If you are eligible, your project submission needs to score over 80% across a wide range of assessment criteria to succeed.
 And the boxes assessors need to tick are constantly changing.

-If you have game-changing and commercially viable innovation that can significantly impact the UK economy, check if you’re eligible for grant funding immediately.
-A grant could be what your business needs to catapult it to the next level.
+If you have a game-changing and commercially viable innovation that can significantly impact the UK economy, check if you’re eligible for grant funding immediately.
+Speak to our experts to learn more about the various opportunities your business could secure to fuel your R&D. A grant could be what your business needs to catapult it to the next level.

 Which type of non-equity funding is right for my business?